Cushion Kids

 Cushion Kids is an Australian children's television show produced by Kids Like Us and Nine Films and Television.
-It was created by Helena Harris and Posie Graeme-Evans, who also created Hi-5 for Nine.
+It was created by Helena Harris and Posie Graeme-Evans, who also created Hi-5 and Bananas in Pyjamas for Nine.
 The live action series features costumed cushion characters and is presented as comedy and drama for children.
 It aired on Nine from November 2000 to December 2001.